 The cannabis world is learning quickly that the true secret to fuller, more potent and more enjoyable buds is all in the cure.
 As legal cannabis cultivation has expanded, curing has advanced scientifically to keep up with demand.

 The curing process begins even before the harvest.
 For the cultivator who harvests product with care, a solid humidity control strategy is the way to go.
-Throughout the cultivation process, humidity in the air must be kept as consistent as possible to produce the highest quality flowers.
+Throughout the cultivation process, humidity in the air should be as consistent as possible to produce the highest quality flowers.

 So as a cannabis grower, is the environment really something you can control?
 Yes, if you’re adaptable.